Hitting the *pause* button to hold a discussion on self-care tips and just why taking care of YOU is oh so important.

 Adopt a Skincare Routine

 Even on the longest, most busy days of the year…I still make a point to take care of my skin before bed.
-It’s one of those self-care tips that is so engrained in my daily routine that I gravitate towards it without even realizing.
+It’s one of those self-care tips that is so ingrained in my daily routine that I gravitate towards it without even realizing.
 And honestly, what could be more self-care than caring for your skin?

 Last month I shared my evening skincare routine (here) and it’s something I seriously never miss.
 I can have an incredibly hectic day without time to so much as eat…but still manage to get my skincare routine is.
 It’s gospel to me and once you adopt one yourself I think you’ll see what I mean.
 There’s something so symbolic about washing the day away when you cleanse your face and nourishing to your soul as you go through the toner, serum and moisturizer steps that follow.